The Rules Lawyer

 (This is an excerpt from my upcoming book The GM’s Field Guide to Players.
 The book goes into much more detail about a variety of player types and suggestions on how to work with them during a game.
 It’s tentatively scheduled for release in late November of this year).

-[Photo courtesy of House of Sims via Flickr Creative Commons 2.0 license]
+[Image courtesy of shawnzrossi via Flickr Creative Commons]